Abandonment and Desertion in Divorce: Legal Consequences and Rights

 • the unpaid support is at least a year overdue or totals more than $5,000.

-Can Abandonment Affect Child Custody Decisions in Divorce?
+Can Abandonment Affect Child Custody and Parenting Time?

-In all states, judges must focus on the children's best interests when they're making decisions about legal and physical child custody—where children will live most of the time after their parents divorce, how much parenting time (or visitation) the other parent will get, and how parents will divide or share decision-making for their children.
-State child custody laws usually spell out specific factors that judges must consider when they're deciding what parenting arrangements would be best for the kids.
+In all states, judges must focus on the children’s best interests when they’re making decisions about legal and physical child custody—how parents will share decision-making for their children and where children will live most of the time after their parents' divorce.
+State child custody laws usually spell out specific factors that judges must consider when deciding what parenting arrangements would be best for the kids.

-As with laws on child custody, most states require judges to consider a number of factors when they're deciding whether to award alimony in a divorce and, if so, how much the payments will be and how long they'll last.
-In a few states, the list includes a spouse's fault or misconduct, which would include abandonment or desertion.
-But even when judges may consider misconduct, it will only be one factor among many going into these decisions.
-The judge's main focus will be on the financial aspects of alimony: how much one spouse needs support, and whether the other spouse can afford to pay it.
-Abandonment is most likely to be a factor when it has hurt the remaining spouse's finances.
+As with laws on child custody, most states require judges to consider many factors when they’re deciding whether to award alimony in a divorce and, if so, how much the payments will be and how long they'll last.
+In a few states, the list includes a spouse’s fault or misconduct, which would include abandonment or desertion.
+But even when judges may consider misconduct, it will only be one factor among many.
+The judge’s main focus will be on the financial aspects of alimony: how much one spouse needs support, and whether the other spouse can afford to pay it.

 When it comes to property division in divorce, most states use what’s known as the “equitable division” rule, meaning that the judge will decide on a fair way of distributing a couple’s assets and debts.
 Although the law might spell out certain factors that judges must take into consideration, they generally have a lot of leeway when they’re deciding what would be fair under the circumstances.
 Even some of the “community property” states allow or require judges to divide a couple’s property fairly but not necessarily equally.

-How to Get a Divorce Based on Abandonment
+How to File for Divorce Based on Abandonment

-If you're thinking about filing for divorce based on your spouse's desertion, you should speak with an experienced family lawyer who can explain how the law in your state applies to your situation, whether it would be possible and advantageous to pursue a fault-based divorce, and what kind of evidence you would need to prove that you met the legal requirements for abandonment.
+If you live in a state that still recognizes fault-based divorce and you’re thinking about filing based on your spouse’s desertion, you should speak with an experienced divorce lawyer.
+A lawyer can explain how the current law in your state applies to your situation, whether it would be advantageous to pursue a fault-based divorce, and what kind of evidence you would need to prove that you met the legal requirements for abandonment.

 Be forewarned: It’s almost always cheaper and quicker to get an uncontested divorce—and to do that, you and your spouse would need to agree on a no-fault divorce, as well as reach a divorce settlement agreement that covers all the issues in your divorce.

-But what if you don't even know where your spouse is?
-It's possible to get a divorce without your spouse.
+But what if you don’t even know where your spouse is?
+It’s possible to get a divorce without your spouse.
 But there are pros and cons to a default divorce.
-And if you can't locate your spouse even to serve the divorce papers, you'll need to follow strict requirements for alternative service (such as by publishing a notice of the divorce in a local newspaper).
-So here again, you'll almost certainly need the help of a divorce lawyer to guide you through the process.
+And if you can’t locate your spouse even to serve the divorce papers, you’ll need to follow strict requirements for alternative service (such as by publishing a notice of the divorce in a local newspaper).
+In these situations, you’ll almost certainly need the help of a divorce lawyer to guide you through the process.

 Considering Divorce?